basitk41/javascript-1.0/README.md

 # Javascript-1.0
-This is the very basic course of Javascript in which I covered almost all topics that are important to know for a Javascript developer.
+This is the very basic course of Javascript in which I covered almost all topics that are important to know for being a Javascript developer.
 # Exercise 1
 Swapping variable's values: